 I must have been destined to express myself through the camera as it followed me all through my youth.
 While I never took it seriously, a fluke conversation with my Mom’s second husband, Gino, made me discover a talent I had no idea I had.

 We saw the posters in record stores where we got pictures of the musicians that made them look so cool we just had to buy tickets to go to see them.
 In my case it was the Fillmore East in New York and the cool other spots in the village where the “scene” was exploding and it wasn’t unusual for Dylan to jam with John Sebastian, Hendrix to jam with Morrison, or Janis to jump up on a stage.
-I saw Mike Bloomfield at the Bottom Line, Rory Gallagher at My Father’s Place.
-The Dead in Central Park.
-I was at the Fillmore for the Allman Brothers’ first gig there and was there for the night they opened, met and jammed with The Dead and members of the real Fleetwood Mac which, to us, was when it was a blues band.
+I saw Mike Bloomfield at the Bottom Line, Rory Gallagher at My Father’s Place, The Dead in Central Park.
+I was at the Fillmore for the Allman Brothers’ first gig there, and was there for the night they opened, met, and jammed with The Dead and members of Fleetwood Mac fronted by Peter Green.
 Yes the good old days.
-Some of you may still be with me here so I will continue.

 On many occasions I went on the baby shoots and then the follow up sales calls.
-Gino took my brother and I on these calls to show us how “magnificent” he was but also to see if we had any interest in finding a job.
+Gino took my brother and me on these calls to show us how “magnificent” he was but also to see if we had any interest in finding a job.
 We both hated it.
-However, I did find it fascinating how the photographers looked down into the view finders of the Rolleiflex cameras and everything worked backwards but they got it right all the time.
+However, I did find fascinating how the photographers looked down into the view finders of the Rolleiflex cameras and everything seemed to worked backwards yet they got it right all the time.
 There was quite an art to it.

 One day I went to Gino and asked if I could borrow a couple of professional cameras to take to a concert.
 When he asked why I explained I wanted to make it easier to get to the front and hang with the cool people up there.
-Gino recognizing a moment that was way more important than I thought it was responded like this: “Well why don’t you use these cameras to actually shoot the concert?”
+Gino recognizing a moment that was way more important than I thought it was, responded like this: “Well why don’t you use these cameras to actually shoot the concert?”
 I was kind of shocked, shoot it?
-Then he explained that from that moment on, I had a column in Post Time USA called, Rock Scene by Jay Skolnick and I was press.
+Then he announced that from that moment on, I had a column in Post Time USA called, Rock Scene by Jay Skolnick, and I was “press.”
 “Call Cellar Door and get your backstage pass,” he said.
 And then he gave me some pointers, the contact at the lab to develop my pics, and told me my first column was due at the end of the month.
-That’s how I became a Canon guy (they were the cameras I had access to) and a concert photographer.
+That’s how I became a Canon guy (they were the brand of cameras I had access to) and a concert photographer.
 There was no pay but writing the column was fun and all he asked for was that I went around to all the race tracks daily in between classes at college to fill the bins with Post Time’s current issue when it ran low.
+I spent my summers as a kid in upstate New York at the family resort up the street from the racetrack.
 I liked the track also.

-I lasted about 7 years doing the concert photography thing and loved every minute of it.
-I learned about pushing film, could change film in the middle of a crowd in the dark in seconds, and got to see great shows, hang backstage and took some great photos.
+I lasted about seven years doing the concert photography thing and loved every minute of it.
+I learned about pushing film, could change film in the middle of a crowd in the dark in seconds, and got to see great shows, hang backstage, and I took some great photos.
 I was shy and didn’t get to meet the rock stars except fleetingly and quite frankly never thought I could actually earn a living at this.
 It was always a hobby that I loved.
 I eventually stopped shooting and writing for Gino but I will never forget the door he opened for me.
 The push was what I needed for sure.
 I learned as much as I could and got pretty good at getting my own passes without Post Time.
+I wrote and shot for my college newspaper as well.
 It was always about getting the shot for me and I live my life that way to this day.
 Gino passed away a couple of years ago and, like many people, our differences didn’t matter anymore, only the gift he gave me.